Data Exchange with Windows, macOS, Linux and BSD

 Data exchange with macOS

 A TOS/Windows compatible memory card with 4 partitions on a Mac.
-As with TOS and Windows, all partitions are usable.
+All partitions are usable for exchanging data.

 Data Exchange with Linux